 If the other driver is the one at fault, then typically a claim can be filed with their insurance company and they’ll cover the costs.
 In the case the other driver’s coverage amounts aren’t enough, and you don’t have uninsured motorist coverage (sometimes called underinsured coverage), then your own collision policy can step in.

-If you’re taking out a loan and still paying off your car, lenders likely require you to have full coverage, which includes liability, collision, and comprehensive insurance, which we’ll go over next.
+If you’re taking out a loan and still paying off your car, lenders likely require you to have full coverage, which includes liability, collision, and comprehensive insurance.

 Recommended: How Much Does Insurance Go Up After an Accident?

-While collision coverage can cover the costs of damage during a car crash, comprehensive liability includes everything else — like a deer running into the front of your car, riots and vandalism, a tree branch falling on your car, a hail storm and natural disasters.
+While collision coverage can cover the costs of damage during a car crash, comprehensive liability includes everything else — like a deer running into the front of your car, riots and vandalism, a tree branch falling on your car, or a hail storm or other natural disaster.
 Comprehensive coverage can also pay for a broken windshield (though whether it makes sense to file a claim depends on your policy and deductible).
 It can also cover theft, of either your entire car or a piece of your car, such as a hood ornament.

 As mentioned before, if you’re still making payments on your car, you most likely are required to have both comprehensive and collision insurance in addition to liability coverage.